30.10.08

 Two down, two to go...

-now up for the using (which produced a... fifth problem that my very adept art history adviser is now, three minutes after I emailed her, in the process of fixing), which is helpful.
+I ran two degree audit requirements (also known as DARS) reports today and found that two of my departmental concerns were fixed!
+The current art history requirements are now up for the using (which produced a... fifth problem that my very adept art history adviser is now, three minutes after I emailed her, in the process of fixing), which is helpful.
 Also, my current sociology class, Iran Through Film, is now officially functioning as a Middle East Studies Cluster Course for me.

-That leaves problems in residency (NSE office claims to have taken care of it) and a variety of English department issues
+That leaves problems in residency (NSE office claims to have taken care of it) and a variety of English department issues, which are also supposed to have been dealt with.

-It's almost mid-terms and I would really like to have turned in my graduation application before I'm half done
+It's almost mid-terms and I would really like to have turned in my graduation application before I'm half done with the quarter.
+But at least we're seeing progress, right?

-with the quarter.
+It's almost mid-terms and I would really like to have turned in my graduation application before I'm half done with the quarter.
 But at least we're seeing progress, right?

 [Fog on Seattle over the weekend]